-To set a hearing in the 470th District Court, please email the court coordinator at firstname.lastname@example.org.
+Hearing — To set a hearing, please email the court coordinator at email@example.com.
 You will be provided with the Court’s available dates and should work with the other side to get an agreed date.
 Please e-file a notice of hearing with the date filled in.
 The coordinator does not add the case to the Court’s calendar until a completed notice of hearing is submitted.

-To set a trial in the 470th District Court, please email the court coordinator at email@example.com.
+Trial — To set a trial, please email the court coordinator at firstname.lastname@example.org.
 You will be provided with the Court’s available dates and should work with the other side to get an agreed date.
-Please e-file the court’s form Scheduling Order with the trial date and mediation details filled in.
+Please e-file the Court’s form Scheduling Order with the trial date and mediation details filled in.
 If, after several attempts, you are unable to get an agreed date, please e-file a proposed scheduling order with a letter describing your efforts.

 Trials without a scheduling order on file are limited to 1 HOUR per side.